bank-vaults/vault-secrets-webhook/deploy/charts/vault-secrets-webhook/README.md

 ## Installing the Chart

-**Prepare Kubernetes namespace**
+Before you install this chart you must create a namespace for it.
+This is due to the order in which the resources in the charts are applied (Helm collects all of the resources in a given Chart and its dependencies, groups them by resource type, and then installs them in a predefined order (see [here](https://github.com/helm/helm/blob/3547a4b5bf5edb5478ce352e18858d8a552a4110/pkg/releaseutil/kind_sorter.go#L31)).
+The `MutatingWebhookConfiguration` gets created before the actual backend Pod which serves as the webhook itself, Kubernetes would like to mutate that pod as well, but it is not ready to mutate yet (infinite recursion in logic).

+### Prepare Kubernetes namespace

 In case of the K8s version is lower than 1.15 the namespace where you install the webhook must have a label of `name` with the namespace name as the label value, so the `namespaceSelector` in the `MutatingWebhookConfiguration` can skip the namespace of the webhook, so no self-mutation takes place.
 If the K8s version is 1.15 at least, the default `objectSelector` will prevent the self-mutation (you don't have to configure anything) and you are free to install to any namespace of your choice.

-_You have to do this only in case you are using Helm < 3.2 and Kubernetes < 1.15_.
+**You have to do this only in case you are using Helm < 3.2 and Kubernetes < 1.15.**

 ```bash
 WEBHOOK_NS=${WEBHOOK_NS:-vswh}